![]() |

 Lees

-Is the solid material from grapes and yeast deposited in the tanks and barrels; gros lees is the heavier material that easily settles, fine lees is much finer material which can stay suspended in the wine making it slightly cloudy – this would be removed by fining.
+Is the solid material from grapes and yeast deposited in the tanks and barrels; gros lees is the heavier material that easily settles and is almost always removed from white wines.
+The fine lees is much finer material, of-course, which if left suspended in the wine, will make it slightly cloudy – this is removed by fining if it doesn’t naturally settle by gravity.

 Lieu(x)-dit(s)